MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/email-troubleshooting-guide.md

 * Issues unique to Exchange
 * Those that both methods have in common

 This is how the documentation is organized: Starting with MAPI, moving onto Exchange, and ending with the common errors.

-System Preferences can be found under Dynamics GP Tools -> Setup -> System -> System Preferences.
+Find system preferences under Dynamics GP Tools -> Setup -> System -> System Preferences.

+> [!IMPORTANT]
-(keep in mind this setting is stored in the DYNAMICS database and is system wide, so changing this setting will affect all users)
+> This setting is stored in the DYNAMICS database and is system-wide, so changing this setting will affect all users.

 ![Form](media/syspref.jpg)

 ## MAPI Specific Errors

-### Dynamics GP uses MAPI to open Outlook to send emails directly from the Outlook client.
+### Dynamics GP uses MAPI to open Outlook to send emails directly from the Outlook client

-Emails Stuck in Outbox within Outlook
+Emails Stuck in Outbox within Outlook.

-Note: Issue appears to be unique to Gmail email accounts.
+Note: Issue appears to be unique to Gmail accounts.

 Issue:
 Emails are getting stuck in the Outbox in Outlook.